-Configure Public Key User Authentication: Reflection for Secure IT Client for Windows
+Configure Public Key User Authentication: Reflection for Secure IT Windows Clients

 Public key authentication requires both client and server configuration.
-The Reflection for Secure IT Client for Windows includes an upload utility that simplifies this process.
+The Reflection for Secure IT Windows Client includes an upload utility that simplifies this process.

 Note: If you have not changed the default public key settings, you don't need to make any changes to the server settings.

 - Start the server console, and then click Configuration.

 - Go to Authentication > Public Key and select Allow (the default).
 If you want to require public key authentication, don't make this change after until after you upload the client keys.

 - Use the default values for User key directory and Authorization file name.

 - Save your settings (File > Save Settings).